-All children deserve the best opportunity to learn.
-Movement is at the core of childhood development and is much more important than most people realize.
+All children deserve the best opportunities to learn.
+Movement is at the core of childhood and intellectual development and is much more important than most people realize.

-Modern living manifests in our children not having optimal developmental opportunities.
+Modern living manifests in our children not having optimal movement opportunities.
 Our babies are put to sleep on their backs.
-They are cradled in car seats and bouncers for long periods, and then put in baby walkers and buggies.
+They are cradled in car seats and bouncers for long periods, they spend long periods in baby walkers and buggies.
 Consequently too little time is spent moving through key developmental stages.
 Our children play outside less and sit in front of screens more.
 They consume more processed food.

-MovementWorks was established in 2012 specifically to promote and provide quality movement education experiences; with particular emphasis on the young, their carers and educators.
-The organisation aims to reach those who may not otherwise have access to optimal movement-based learning and to highlight and foster the global benefits of Developmental Dance Movement in Early Years, Primary Education and beyond.
+MovementWorks was established in 2012 specifically to provide the highest quality movement education experiences; with particular emphasis on the young, their carers and educators and those with learning difficulties.
+As a charitable organisation we aim to reach those who may not otherwise have access to optimal movement-based learning, to address developmental deficits with researched movement practice and to highlight and foster the global benefits of Developmental Dance Movement® in Early Years, Primary Education and beyond.

-MovementWorks advocates creating optimal conditions for learning and supports inclusivity, catering closely to children with specific learning difficulties.
+MovementWorks advocates creating optimal conditions for learning and supports inclusivity, catering closely to children and older individuals with specific learning difficulties.
 We embrace an embodied learning approach and provision for individual needs.

 MovementWorks for development, MovementWorks for learning, MovementWorks for all.